-Even if you believe that your injuries are minor, make sure that you get a medical evaluation right after the accident.
-Many times, an injury is not noticeable at the scene because your adrenaline is so high from the excitement that you do not feel the symptoms.
+If you think your injuries are minor, please make sure you get a medical evaluation right after the accident.
+An injury is often not noticeable at the scene because your adrenaline is so high from the excitement that you do not feel the symptoms.

 Write Down Everything You Remember

 When your injuries have been stabilized, document everything that you remember about the accident.
 Any information you write down will be helpful for your attorney when negotiating your case.

 Details like the position of the sun, the conditions of the road, and what you remember seeing right before impact are very beneficial.

 Contact A Motorcycle Injury Attorney Before Giving A Statement